Frequently Asked Questions

 No. Shakespeare in Detroit produces one free (admission) show each summer so that all who want to enjoy The Bard are able to do so.
 This can be done due to the support of sponsors.
 However, the rest of our season is composed of shows that charge a ticket price for admission.

 Does Shakespeare in Detroit perform in traditional spaces or theatres?

 Yes.
 Shakespeare in Detroit has performed in traditional theatres in its history.
-These performances included King Lear at Marygrove College (proscenium theatre), Julius Caesar at Wayne County Community College District’s Heinz C. Prechter auditorium (proscenium theatre) and The Tempest at the Marlene Boll Theatre inside of the YMCA Detroit (black box theatre), and Twelfth Night inside the black box theatre at the Detroit Opera House.
+These performances included King Lear at Marygrove College (proscenium theatre), Julius Caesar at Wayne County Community College District’s Heinz C. Prechter auditorium (proscenium theatre) , The Tempest at the Marlene Boll Theatre inside of the YMCA Detroit (black box theatre), and Twelfth Night inside the black box theatre at the Detroit Opera House.

 Does the theatre have company members?

 Yes.
 There are a half-dozen or so actors who return to Shakespeare in Detroit each season.
-Several new faces also show up on our stages each year, creating a robust mix of theatre veterans and raw talent.
+Several new faces also show up on our stages each year, creating an enriching mix of local and visiting artists.

 How do I audition for Shakespeare in Detroit?

 How many shows has Shakespeare in Detroit produced and which plays have they been?